 ABOUT ALEC KLEIN

-Alec Klein is a consultant, bestselling author and award-winning journalist formerly of the Washington Post and Wall Street Journal.
-His groundbreaking investigations have uncovered a wide array of wrongdoing and set free many prisoners who were wrongfully convicted of murder and falsely accused of other crimes.
+Alec Klein is a consultant, president of a news operation, publisher of a book publishing company, bestselling author and award-winning journalist formerly of The Washington Post and The Wall Street Journal.
+His groundbreaking investigations have uncovered a wide array of wrongdoing and set free many prisoners across the country who were wrongfully convicted of murder and falsely accused of other crimes.
 His work has helped free several people who were unjustly sentenced to life in prison.
 He also has helped dozens of excessively sentenced inmates regain their freedom through parole and commutation.

 Alec is the founder and CEO of Matthew 56 Consulting, LLC, a media firm with clients nationwide and abroad.
-He is also the founder and senior partner of Matthew 56 Investigations, LLC, which has successfully probed cases across the country.
+He is the founder and senior partner of Matthew 56 Investigations, LLC, which has successfully probed cases across the nation.
+He is also the cofounder and president of the award-winning Wyoming Truth, one of the biggest news outlets in the state of Wyoming.

 SNApshots of freedom